lunelson/sass-list-maps/README.md

 // -> $short-map = ( beta 2, gamma 3)
 ```

 **NB**: notice the use of the `list()` function in the second example.
-This is due to the fact that Sass has no succinct way to specify a list containing another list, if the containing list is only 1 element in length.
-Since a list-map must always be a list-of-lists—even if it only contains one item—you must use the `list()` helper function (included) if you want to create a map-list with only one pair.
+This is due to the fact that Sass has no succinct way to create a list containing another list, if the containing list is only 1 element in length.
+Since a list-map must always be a list-of-lists—even if it only contains one item—you must use the `list()` function (included here) when creating list-maps of only one key-value pair.

 #### Advanced

-In addition to list-map versions of ruby-sass 3.3+ core map functions, this repo includes 'depth' versions of `map-get()` and `map-merge()`, suffixed with `-z`.
+In addition to the core ruby-sass 3.3+ map functions, this repo includes 'depth' versions of `map-get()` and `map-merge()`, suffixed here with `-z`.

-The `map-get-z()` function will retrieve values from a list-map according to a chain of keys (similar to the way nested array/hash/object values are accessed in other languages);

-...while the `map-merge-z()` function takes a chain of keys to indicate where (at what depth) to merge, but interprets its final argument as the value to be merged.
-This value can be of any type including being another list/list-map.
-Note that if only one key/value argument is passed and it is not a list, it is interpreted as the key, and an empty list is merged in as the value.

 ##### 4. `map-get-z($list, $keys...)`

+The `map-get-z()` function will retrieve values from a list-map according to a chain of keys (similar to the way nested array/hash/object values are accessed in other languages):

 ```scss
 @import "sass-list-maps";